-Utpal Banerjee is currently Professor and Chair of the Molecular, Cell & Developmental Biology Department at UCLA.
-This is Utpal's second Chairmanship of the department of which he has been a part since 1988.
+Utpal Banerjee is currently a Distinguished Professor in the Department of Molecular, Cell & Developmental Biology at UCLA and Co-Director of the Broad Stem Cell Research Center.
 In 2000, the University named Utpal as one of the "Best 20 Professors" of the "Bruin Century".
 He was further distinguished with the Luckman and Gold Shield Awards, the highest research and teaching awards in any subject, including humanities and social sciences, at UCLA.
 Dr. Banerjee is among 20 professors nationally to be awarded a $1 million grant by the Howard Hughes Medical Institute (HHMI) to creatively improve undergraduate science teaching.
 The grant has generously funded the UCLA Undergraduate Research Consortium in Functional Genomics (URCFG).
 Utpal has a joint appointments in Biological Chemistry where he teaches advanced Genetics courses.
 Utpal received his Ph.D. in Chemistry at Caltech.
 His successful transition into Biology was earmarked by his postdoctoral research training with Dr. Seymour Benzer at Caltech where he initiated research in molecular neurogenetics of eye development in Drosophila and worked on the sevenless locus.
 As a scientist and professor, he is a dedicated and an accomplished researcher in the fields of Drosophila genetics and developmental biology.
 His current research interests are in signal transduction and transcriptional control of neural and hematopoietic development.
 Earlier work from Utpal's laboratory identified the son of sevenless (sos) gene that participates in all RTK signaling pathways.
 Currently his laboratory is identifying novel means by which different signal transduction cascades combine to distinguish between neural and non-neural cell types in the Drosophila eye.
 They have also made critical discoveries in identifying transcription factors and signaling components that are responsible for the hematopoiesis in Drosophila.
 Using Drosophila as a genetic model, they hope to identify basic molecular strategies that are conserved in development across species.
 Prof. Banerjee has authored many publications and review articles.
 He has served on several NIH Genetics Study Sections and has been a Scientific Advisor to several private companies and foundations.
 He has contributed prominently to both the academic and scientific community at UCLA.
 Utpal, his lovely wife, Arpita, and their fantastic kids, Mohini and Vivek, live in Los Angeles.

 Shim Jiwon, Gururaja-Rao Shubha, Banerjee Utpal Nutritional regulation of stem and progenitor cells in Drosophila Development (Cambridge, England), 2013; 140(23): 4647-56.